EngineMachiner/My-Notes/README.md

 # My-Notes

-This repository stores noteskins created by me.
+This repository contains noteskins created by me.
 They are supported on OutFox and StepMania 5+

 ## Credits